-Revenue increased \$22.1 million and decreased \$8.3 million for the years ended December 31,2015 and 2014, respectively, as compared to the corresponding prior year periods.
-The increase in revenue during 2015 was primarily due tothe recognition of \$35.5 million of deferred revenue upon the expiration of TruePosition's contract with its largest customer on December 31, 2015, as all contractual obligations were satisfied at that time.
+Revenue increased \$22.1 million and decreased \$8.3 million for the years ended December 31, 2015 and 2014, respectively, as compared to the corresponding prior year periods.
+The increase in revenue during 2015 was primarily due to the recognition of \$35.5 million of deferred revenue upon the expiration of TruePosition's contract with its largest customer on December 31, 2015, as all contractual obligations were satisfied at that time.
 This customer accounted for approximately 85%, 83% and 85% of TruePosition's revenue during 2015, 2014 and 2013, respectively.
-As a result, a significant decline in TruePosition's future operating results is expected unless TruePosition is able to generatesignificant new business to replace the financial impact of this customer.
+As a result, a significant decline in TruePosition's future operating results is expected unless TruePosition is able to generate significant new business to replace the financial impact of this customer.
 Exclusive of the recognition of the deferred revenue associated with this contract during 2015, revenue decreased \$13.4 million from the prior year, due to a \$15.3 million revenue decline at TruePosition, partially offset by a \$1.9 million increase at Skyhook.
 The decrease in TruePosition's revenue was primarily a result of reduced domestic software and maintenance license fees, due to a reduction in the size of the deployed base of TruePosition's technologies.
-This decrease was partially offset by a \$1.9 million increase in revenue from Skyhook, due to a full year of revenue recognition during 2015, as Skyhook was acquired during February 2014.
-The decrease in revenue during 2014 was primarily due to reduced domestic hardware and software license sales as a result of uncertainty around new FCC indoor accuracy mandates.
+This decrease was partially offset by a \$1.9 million increase in revenue during 2014 was primarily due to reduced domestic hardware and software license sales as a result of uncertainty around new FCC indoor accuracy mandates.
 As a result of the uncertainty, many wireless carrier companies delayed investments in location technologies.
-Additionally, TruePosition experienced reduced hardware and software license sales in the international markets which was partially offset by Skyhook revenue subsequent to its acquisition in early 2014.
-On January 29, 2015, the FCC adopted indoor location accuracy rules in its Fourth Report and Order, redefining location accuracy stan
+Additionally, TruePosition in early 2014.
+On January 29, 2015, the FCC adopted indoor location accuracy rules in its Fourth Report and Order, redefining location accuracy standards that wireless carriers will be required to meet in future years.